ntuininga/TaskManager/task_manager/ProjectPlan.md

 - [x] Remove new task bottom sheet when task dialog opened
 - [] Update Database with Date
 - [] Update Database with urgency
+- [] Task Entity includes Task Category as a property